 AI tools are transforming workshop design from blank-page creation to editorial refinement.
 Discover how facilitators are redefining their expertise as curators and editors.

-What if you never had to stare at a blank page again?
-For facilitators, the age-old anxiety of designing a workshop from scratch is giving way to a new challenge: becoming a master editor of AI-generated first drafts.
-This isn't about automation replacing human expertise—it's about fundamentally reimagining what facilitation expertise looks like when the first 70% of an agenda materializes in seconds instead of hours.
+What if you could bypass the dreaded blank page forever?
+For facilitators, the old headache of crafting a workshop from scratch is morphing into a new challenge: mastering the art of editing AI-generated drafts.
+This isn't about losing our jobs to machines; it's about redefining facilitation expertise when the first draft of an agenda arrives in seconds, not hours.

 The Editorial Shift: From Blank Canvas to First Draft